-TOKYO (Reuters) - The Bank of Japan is conducting a review of its policy tools to make them more sustainable, as the hit to the economy from the coronavirus is seen prolonging the battle to achieve its elusive 2% inflation target.
+TOKYO (Reuters) - The Bank of Japan will announce on Friday the findings of its review of its policy tools to make them more sustainable, as the hit to the economy from the COVID-19 pandemic is seen prolonging the battle to achieve its elusive 2% inflation target.

 TWEAK GUIDANCE ON ETF PURCHASES - HIGHLY LIKELY

 Wary of its ballooning holdings of risky assets, the BOJ wants to give itself more flexibility in tapering purchases of exchange-traded funds (ETF) when markets are calm.

 Doing so would leave the BOJ with more scope to ramp up buying when market turbulence threatens Japan’s economy.